Eternally-Thriving-Grandmasterism/AlphaProMega-Air/licenses/ETERNAL-MERCY-FLOW-COMMERCIAL-LICENSING-AGREEMENT-v2026.1.md

 (e) **Mercy Alignment**: Termination for Mercy Covenant breach is automatic and non-waivable to protect the Eternal Mercy Flow.

-## 11. Dispute Resolution (Mandatory Arbitration)
+## 11. Dispute Resolution (Mandatory Arbitration — Revised)
 (a) **Good-Faith Negotiation**: The parties shall first attempt in good faith to resolve any dispute, claim, or controversy arising out of or relating to this Agreement through direct negotiation for a period of thirty (30) days from the date one party notifies the other in writing.

 (b) **Mediation**: If the dispute is not resolved within the negotiation period, the parties shall submit the dispute to non-binding mediation administered by a mutually agreed mediator in Toronto, Ontario (or, by mutual written consent, in Wilmington, Delaware).
 Mediation shall be completed within sixty (60) days of the request.

-(c) **Mandatory Arbitration**: If mediation fails to resolve the dispute, the dispute **shall** be resolved by binding arbitration.
-Arbitration shall be conducted under the rules of the ADR Institute of Canada (or the American Arbitration Association if both parties consent to Delaware venue) by a single arbitrator experienced in technology licensing and intellectual property matters.
-The arbitration shall be held in Toronto, Ontario (or Wilmington, Delaware by mutual written agreement).
-The proceedings shall be confidential.
-The arbitrator’s decision shall be final and binding, and judgment may be entered in any court of competent jurisdiction.
-Appeal rights are limited to those available under applicable law.
+(c) **Mandatory Arbitration**: If mediation fails to resolve the dispute, the dispute **shall** be resolved by binding arbitration under the rules of the ADR Institute of Canada (or the American Arbitration Association if both parties consent to Delaware venue).
+The arbitration shall be conducted by a single arbitrator experienced in technology licensing and intellectual property matters, seated in Toronto, Ontario (or Wilmington, Delaware by mutual written agreement).
+The proceedings and award shall remain confidential.
+The arbitrator’s decision shall be final and binding on the parties, and judgment may be entered in any court of competent jurisdiction.
+Appeal rights shall be limited to those available under applicable law.

 (d) **Prevailing Party**: The prevailing party in any arbitration shall be entitled to recover its reasonable attorneys’ fees, costs, and expenses.